 This bill amends the existing law concerning the child abuse reporting hotline maintained by the Division of Child Protection and Permanency (DCPP) in New Jersey.
-The key provision of the bill requires that the hotline not only receive reports, complaints, or allegations of child abuse or neglect but also provide information on resources available to victims and their families.
-This addition aims to ensure that families are informed about various services offered by community-based agencies, such as counseling, parenting skills classes, and substance abuse treatment, which can help them address and overcome the challenges associated with child abuse.
+The key provision of the bill requires that the hotline not only receive reports, complaints, or allegations of child abuse or neglect but also provide information on resources available to victims of such abuse and their families.
+This addition aims to ensure that families are informed about various services offered by community-based agencies, which include counseling, parenting skills classes, substance abuse treatment, in-home services, foster care, and residential placement.

 Statutes affected: